hanse/react-native-fagkveld/README.md

 - Show date in the event cell
 - Show event type in the event cell
-- Group the list on date
+- Style it differently.
+Be creative!

-- Style it differently
+A bit more advanced

 - Filter the list on event type (MEETUP or CONFERENCE)
 - Add a search bar